nowakowsk/dukcpp/README.md

 With additional information about desired method signature, dukcpp will consider function's first parameter as `this` pointer to `Vector` object.

-In many cases, desired method signature can be deduced automatically.
+In many cases, method signature can be deduced automatically.
 For those situations, dukcpp provides two helper functions: `duk::push_method` and `duk::put_prop_method`.
 They come in constexpr and non-constexpr variants, and can be used in the following way.

 ```cpp
 duk::put_prop_method<